 Whether you’re replacing furniture or stocking up your pantry, you can have virtually anything delivered directly to your doorstep.
 Amazon is by far the most popular online retailer, and most people can easily identify the signature bluish-gray color of an Amazon delivery vehicle.
 In addition to Amazon, the pandemic has resulted in an explosion of other delivery services.
 It can be extremely convenient (and even exciting) to click the “order” button and await the arrival of that familiar delivery vehicle.
 Unfortunately, in certain situations, it can also be dangerous.

 Delivery drivers often work on tight schedules and are expected to deliver high volumes of packages in a relatively limited window of time.
 This can put other drivers, vehicle passengers, pedestrians, and bicyclists all at risk of being involved in delivery vehicle accidents.
-Michael Krzak, the founding partner of Krzak Rundio Law Group, is representing a client who was injured by an Amazon delivery vehicle.
+Michael Krzak, the founding partner of Krzak Rundio Gorman, Injury Attorneys, is representing a client who was injured by an Amazon delivery vehicle.

 As reported in a FOX News Special Investigation, Alejandro Perez suffered serious injuries after an Amazon delivery vehicle backed into his car while he was waiting at a stop sign.
 These injuries resulted in surgery to his lower back, and he continues to struggle to stand or kneel.
 The accident placed an enormous physical and financial burden on him.
 A civil action was filed against Amazon.
 Amazon answered that action claiming that the Amazon driver was actually a contract worker and not an employee, meaning that the company would not take any financial responsibility for what occurred.